-Because black raspberries can carry viruses that red, purple, and yellow raspberries are susceptible too, they should be planted separately.
-Keep black raspberries at least 75 feet away from other varieties to prevent the spread of viruses.
+Black raspberries can carry viruses that can affect red, purple, and yellow raspberries.
+Plant black raspberries at least 75 feet away from other varieties.

 Work the soil in your selected planting location with a fork or shovel to loosen it.
 If your soil is not particularly fertile, you can amend the soil with compost, aged manure, or mushroom soil.
 Peat moss is also a valuable amendment because it is acidic and helps soften compacted or heavy soils.

 If you only want to grow 1 raspberry plant, you can choose any spot that is easily accessible so you can harvest fruit and tend your plant.
 If you plan on planting multiple plants in rows, they should be spaced 2 to 3 feet apart in rows that are at least 2 feet wide and spaced 6 to 8 feet apart.
 Sod can be maintained and mowed easily in strips between rows if they are spaced properly; this also allows for plenty of room to maneuver in the rows to harvest, prune, etc. Consider mulch to suppress weeds.

 The raspberries we carry are self-fertile, so you only need one plant.
 If you do have room for more than one, they will help each other bear a heavier crop.
 You will enjoy the plant in spring as its delightful pink blossoms are visited by pollinators.
 These ‘busy bees’ are preparing your plants to set fruit.
 (The plants here at the nursery have berries on them already.)